 Around 40% of teachers leave education within the first five years of their career, but evidence from the Education Policy Institute and Ambition Institute shows that high-quality professional development helps to improve retention – especially amongst teachers early in their careers.

 When teachers develop their practice and gain demonstrable expertise, job satisfaction and overall wellbeing can improve.
 The same report from the Education Policy Institute showed that high-quality professional development can have a significant effect on pupils’ learning.
-The new framework is therefore a vital plank in the government’s plans to slow exit rates from the profession.
+The framework is therefore a vital plank in the government’s plans to slow exit rates from the profession.

 5 .
 National training underpinned by evidence